 Results from the International Conference of Experts on Intra-abdominal Hypertension and Abdominal Compartment Syndrome.
 II.
 Recommendations

-Cheatham, Michael L × Malbrain, Manu L N G Kirkpatrick, Andrew Sugrue, Michael Parr, Michael De Waele, Jan Balogh, Zsolt Leppäniemi, Ari Olvera, Claudia Ivatury, Rao D'Amours, Scott Wendon, Julia Hillman, Ken Wilmer, Peter Alexander #
+Cheatham, Michael L × Malbrain, Manu L N G Kirkpatrick, Andrew Sugrue, Michael Parr, Michael De Waele, Jan Balogh, Zsolt Leppäniemi, Ari Olvera, Claudia Ivatury, Rao D'Amours, Scott Wendon, Julia Hillman, Ken Wilmer, Alexander #

 Intensive care medicine vol:33 issue:6 pages:951-62